ycm-core/YouCompleteMe/README.md

 When searching, YCM opens a prompt buffer at the top of the screen for the input, and puts you in insert mode.
 This means that you can hit `<Esc>` to go into normal mode and use any other input commands that are supported in prompt buffers.
-As you type characters, the serch is updated.
+As you type characters, the search is updated.

 While the popup is open, the following keys are intercepted: